Key points

 What is the Integrated System Plan?
 How can it help understand costs and benefits to 2050?

-AEMO’s Integrated System Plan uses capital cost data to produce a whole-of-system plan for the least cost way to supply reliable electricity to homes and businesses while supporting Australia’s net zero transition.
+AEMO’s Integrated System Plan, developed over a two-year period with hundreds of stakeholders, uses capital cost data to produce a roadmap for the least cost way to supply reliable electricity to homes and businesses while supporting Australia’s net zero transition.

 The Integrated System Plan uses capital and operating costs for generation, firming (batteries, hydro and gas) and transmission to determine the least cost pathway to meet an evolving consumer electricity load.